STTC – supporting sustainable forests

 To encourage spread of sustainable forest management (SFM) in tropical countries:

-To encourage the spread of SFM in tropical countries by; raising supplier awareness of SFM’s environmental, social, economic and development value; and convincing the tropical forest sector there is a viable, valuable, long-term EU market for sustainably sourced tropical timber.
+by raising awareness of it’s environmental, social, economic and development value; and by convincing the tropical forest sector there is a viable, valuable, long-term EU market for sustainably sourced tropical timber.

 Acts as a hub for market data and marketing tools for verified sustainable tropical timber and pools knowledge on the sector in such areas as life cycle analysis (LCA) and performance of lesser known tropical timbers species (LKTS).

 Researches and monitosr European market share and uptake of certified tropical timber, collating data to inform further market development projects.